PostHog/charts-clickhouse/charts/posthog/README.md

 All configuration options can be found in [ALL_VALUES.md](ALL_VALUES.md) or in [values.yaml](values.yaml) file.

 ### Setting up email
-Outgoing email is use for password reset for example.
+Outgoing email is used for password reset for example.
 For posthog to be able to send emails we need a login and password.
 Add these settings to your `values.yaml`:
 ```
 email:
   user: <your STMP login user>